Sapana and the Birds of Prey ~ Folktales Stories for Kids

-LONG AGO in a Native American village in South America, there once lived a girl named Sapana.
+LONG AGO in a Native American village in North America, there once lived a girl named Sapana.
 Sapana was different from her friends in one particular way - she loved and admired birds of prey.
 She found the circling of the hawk fascinating, the wide wingspan of the eagle majestic, even the swooping of the buzzard magnificent.
 These noble birds, she felt, couldn't be faulted for enjoying the taste of meat - after all, weren't her own people hunters, too?
 In the fields, Sapana would leave scraps of meat on the ground for her feathered friends.
 And they came to look forward to her treats.

 Holding the hawk with one hand, she eased out the quill with the other.
 The bird squawked and flapped its wings.
 Then it flew upward.
 Just then, Sapana heard the sound of another bird in distress.
 A magnificent eagle also lay on the ground, his wing was injured by a porcupine quill, too.
 She also removed the quill from the birds wing.
 And then, at the foot of a cottonwood tree, she saw the culprit - a very large porcupine.

 "How dare you!"
 Sapana cried to the porcupine.
 Then she had an idea.
 Turning to her friends, she called out, "Nita!
 Cocheta!
 Tapi!
 Let's catch this porcupine - we'll get enough quills to bend and twist to embroider our moccasins for three winters."
 She ran toward the porcupine but it scampered up the large cottonwood tree.
 "I'll get you, you rodent," she yelled, climbing up the wide tree trunk.
 Sapana was a fast climber, but the porcupine was even faster.